 Types of timeclocks

-- Magnetic swipe/barcode/RFID: These timeclocks work on a system of credentials an employee carries with them.
+These timeclocks work on a system of credentials an employee carries with them.
 This can be a badge card with a magnetic stripe they swipe to clock in.
 With barcode clocks, employees scan the card's barcode to record when they clock in and out.
-There are also readers that use RFID (radio-frequency identification) that allow users to tap their card or fob on or near the scanner.
+There are also readers that use RFID (radio-frequency identification), allowing users to tap their card or fob on or near the scanner.

-- PIN/password: These clocks feature a number pad and employees enter a personal identification number (PIN) or personalized password when they arrive and leave each day.
+These clocks feature a number pad and employees enter a personal identification number (PIN) or personalized password when they arrive and leave each day.
 Many PIN clocks work with magnetic swipe or barcode cards for two-factor authentication.
 The problem arises when an employee either loses or forgets their credentials.
 There's also the potential for tampering, with employees asking co-workers to input their PIN for them when they arrive to work late or are not there.

 As mentioned earlier, biometric timeclocks are ideal for limiting buddy punching.
 Businesses worried about time theft might lean toward biometric timeclocks.
-There are also more sophisticated options such as facial recognition or iris scanning.
-The main disadvantage to biometric scanners is that the quality of the scanners varies.
+There are also more sophisticated options than fingerprint scanners, such as facial recognition or iris scanning.
+The main disadvantage to biometric timeclocks is the varying scanner quality.
 Cheaper models may not pick up the subject properly, resulting in false negatives.
 Fingerprint scanners need to be frequently cleaned to keep scans positive and to stay hygienic.
 When these timeclocks fail, it can be a hindrance to businesses, as the technology needs to be fixed or cleaned.

 Plenty of payroll services, such as ADP, have mobile applications employees can download and then use to clock in and clock out.
 This is useful for employees who are remote and don't have access to the company's timeclock device.
 Apps include geofencing technology that records an employee's location when they punch in and out.
 This is also useful for retaining records.
 According to the Fair Labor Standards Act, each employer should retain at least three years of payroll records and at least two years of timecard data.

 Kiosk modes on tablets

 Only the device's admin can unlock the iPad to return it to its normal settings, so you can mount it near the office's entrance and have it only run your timeclock application.
 If you're looking for the simplest solution, this can be a good choice.

 If you're interested in learning more about time and attendance systems, check out our time and attendance buying guide.
 If you know what you're looking for, visit our best picks page and see which ones we recommend, along with a complete list of systems that may work for you.